buildbot/buildbot/master/docs/manual/cfg-changesources.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 The :bb:cfg:`change_source` configuration key holds all active
-change sources for the confguration.
+change sources for the configuration.

 Most configurations have a single :class:`ChangeSource`, watching only a single
 tree, e.g., ::